Lattice homomorphisms between weak orders: Erasing edges

 Thus $\eta$ factors through the natural map $\nu:W\to W/\Theta_E$.
 Equivalently, we can factor $\eta$ as $\eta'\circ\eta_E$, where $\eta'$ maps $(w_1,\ldots,w_k)\in W_{J_1}\times\cdots\times W_{J_k}$ to $\eta(w)$, where $w$ is any element in the $\eta$-fiber of $(w_1,\ldots,w_k)$.
 Specifically, we can take $\eta'(w_1,\ldots,w_k)=\eta(\Join_{i=1}^kw_i)$.
 Since $\eta$ is a homomorphism, the latter is $\Join_{i=1}^k\eta(w_i)$, which equals $(\eta(w_1),\ldots,\eta(w_k))$ because $W'\cong W'_{J_1}\times W'_{J_2}\times\cdots\times W'_{J_k}$.
 It now follows from Proposition~\ref{diagram facts} that $\eta'$ is a surjective homomorphism. \end{proof}

 Theorem~\ref{edge factor} has the following immediate corollary.

-\begin{cor} Let $(W,S)$ and $(W',S)$ be finite, simply laced finite Coxeter systems such that the diagram of $W'$ is obtained from the diagram of $W$ by erasing a set $E$ of edges.
-Then $\eta_E$ is the unique compressive homomorphism from $W$ to $W'$ fixing $S$ pointwise. \end{cor}
+\begin{corollary} Let $(W,S)$ and $(W',S)$ be finite, simply laced finite Coxeter systems such that the diagram of $W'$ is obtained from the diagram of $W$ by erasing a set $E$ of edges.
+Then $\eta_E$ is the unique compressive homomorphism from $W$ to $W'$ fixing $S$ pointwise. \end{corollary}

 We conclude this section with some examples of edge-erasing homomorphisms.

 \begin{example} We describe edge-erasing homomorphisms from $W$ of type $A_n$ in terms of the combinatorial realization described in Example~\ref{An para}.
 If $E=\set{s_{k}\text{---}s_{k+1}}$, the edge-erasing homomorphism $\eta_E$ maps $\pi\in S_{n+1}$ to $(\sigma,\tau)\in S_{k+1}\times S_{n-k+1}$, where $\sigma$ is the restriction of the sequence $\pi_1\pi_2\cdots\pi_{n+1}$ to values $\le k+1$ and $\tau$ is obtained by restricting $\pi_1\pi_2\cdots\pi_{n+1}$ to values $\ge k+1$ and then subtracting $k$ from each value.
 For example, if $n=7$ and $k=3$, then $\eta_E(58371426)=(3142,25413)$. \end{example}